 The V&A holds glass from the Italian Renaissance, the Middle-East, 17th–20th century Britain and Europe, and contemporary art glass from around the world.
 The gallery’s the sort of place where you would normally be terrified to let your child run loose.
-It’s all glass cabinets, with a handful of people gazing at the displays in reverent silence.
+It’s all glass cabinets, with a handful of people gazing at the displays of vials, chalices and flamboyant glass artworks in reverent silence.
 But the back-pack was a good tool to help the children focus.
 We handled wooden objects, blindfolded, then looked for the piece of glassware that was the same shape.
 The children laid different coloured pieces of ‘fake glass’ (ie plastic) over each other, to see what the resulting colour would be.
-And the place was quiet enough for the children to sprawl out on the floor, sketching their favourite piece from the contemporary section.
+And the place was quiet enough for them to sprawl out on the floor, sketching their favourite piece from the contemporary section.

-Now that we’ve discovered the place, we’ll be back to spend more time there.
+The backpacks were an excellent way to bring the V& collections to life, and we’ll be back again to explore more parts of the museum.
 If you’re thinking of making a day of it at the V&A – or even just popping in, check out these useful tips from Mummy Travels.

-The Science Museum’s Garden is one of those places where parents can just lurk, coffee in hand, while their youngsters dash off and play/learn.
-Fully interactive, it’s a space for three- to six-year olds, although my seven-year old son was allowed in, to accompany his sister.
 In the Garden’s lively water play area, the children mill about in a river of orange aprons.
 These protect them from splashes while they build dams, operate turnstiles and create bubbles.
 A light and sound bay lets you shout down a tube, then listen out for what happens to your voice – or watch a mesmerising kaleidoscope, magnified by mirrors.
 There are foam building blocks, and a climbing frame with pulleys, lifts and chutes, around which an eager team of children transport brightly coloured bean bags.
-The Garden’s right next to the museum’s picnic area, so it’s perfect for letting off post-lunch steam.

 Mathematics – the Winton Gallery

-The Mathematics gallery is a new space, designed by Zaha Hadid Architects.
+On this visit, we went to the Winton Mathematics gallery, a space designed by Zaha Hadid Architects.
 A hanging plane from the 1920s demonstrated how maths was crucial in developing aviation as we know it.
-The children liked the Maths gallery, but the full-on interactivity of the Energy gallery held more allure.
+The children liked the visual impact of the Maths gallery, but the full-on interactivity of Wonderlab held more allure.

-These were the first parts of the Science Museum we visited.
-Usually, the kids race straight for the interactive zones, but I wanted to encourage them to look at more traditional exhibits for a change.
-This is a beautiful, quiet part of the museum, with over 1000 beautiful timepieces, dating back to 1600.
-The 300-year old grandfather clocks interested the children, as did a child’s prosthetic leg, made out of leather and wood.
-But it wasn’t long before they were clamouring to go to the museum’s more interactive areas.
+Usually, the kids race straight for the interactive zones when we visit any London museums for kids, but I wanted to encourage them to look at more traditional exhibits for a change.
+So I guided them towards the Clockmakers’ Museum.
+It’s located in a beautiful, quiet part of the Science Museum.
+The Clockmakers’ Museum features over 1000 beautiful timepieces, dating back to 1600.
+The 300-year old grandfather clocks interested the children.
+Just like the one in Granny and Grandad’s house – only a lot older….

 If you’re inspired to visit more than one London museum in a day, check out this post on the charity Museum dash we did a couple of years ago.
 26 in one day!